 The College of Humanities and Social Sciences (CHSS) combines a traditional liberal arts education with focused preparation in a wide range of disciplines and professional areas.
-With 19 majors, 36 minors, 20 areas of graduate study and 16 professional certificate programs, we offer students the opportunity to begin a lifetime of learning in the humanities and social sciences while preparing for a successful career.
+With 20 majors, more than 40 minors, and numerous areas of graduate study and professional certificate programs, we offer students the opportunity to begin a lifetime of learning in the humanities and social sciences while preparing for a successful career.

 Whatever the field of study, CHSS students engage in reading, writing, research and analytical thinking that prepare them for success in many areas of work and in post-baccalaureate study.
 Employers often report a preference for liberal arts graduates who have strong communication and thinking skills that encourage creativity and innovation.
 Law schools, medical school and other professional and graduate programs seek students who can write well, who are skilled in problem solving and who are comfortable in a diverse environment.